Kirkland Golf Balls Review: Tour Performance at a Costco Budget?

 You might be wondering how a Kirkland golf ball is different from the most popular golf balls on the market.
-The truth is that the biggest difference comes down to the price.
-Since Kirkland uses a golf ball manufacturer that also makes golf balls for other brands it helps to keep their costs down.
+The truth is that the biggest difference comes down to the affordability.
+Since Kirkland uses a golf ball manufacturer that also makes golf balls for other brands it helps to keep their expenses down.

 The original 4-piece construction with a urethane cover is not at all unique with most popular makers using a similar construction.
 In addition, the features and promises offered by the Kirkland golf balls are similar to what you might hear from other brands.

 It’s quite clear that Kirkland is positioning their golf balls as a budget-friendly option for people who are sick and tired of paying top dollar for golf balls that ends up in a pond or a forest.

 How does Kirkland offer golf balls at such a low budget?